 Moss moved to Los Angeles upon graduation and worked for a fashion-focused public relations firm.
-After a couple of years, she and her best friend wanted to come home and have something of their own, she said.

 They hosted a grand re-opening party on Friday with food and beverages from Riverhorse on Main, a photo booth where customers took pictures together, and a tiered sale.

 The best-friend duo hand picks the garments for the store.
 According to Isleib, there is no rhyme or reason to it.
 They simply pick articles of clothing that "stand out" to them.

 They have brought in distinctive brands such as Mink Pink, Finders Keepers, Cameo, Blessed are the Meek and Functional.
 There are close to 100 different clothing lines available in the boutique, Isleib said.

 "Usually we'll pick something we could see ourselves wearing or something a customer would wear in Park City, New York or even Europe, because we have so many international tourists," Moss said.

 Each garment hangs among color-coordinated collections on the racks throughout the store, from a fitted, tan cocktail dress accented by hot pink lace to a warm, light turquoise winter sweater that simply reads, "SPORT."

 Flight not only offers an array of clothing, but accessories - shoes, handbags, scarves, hats, and jewelry - as well.
 Everything in the store is picked by Isleib and Moss, as well as the décor for the store.